intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_docker_quickstart_new.md

 For larger models (greater than 10b), we need to use multiple graphics cards for deployment.
 In the above single-card script(`/llm/start-vllm-service.sh`), we need to make some modifications to achieve multi-card serving.

-1. Tensor Parallel Serving: need modify the `-tensor-parallel-size` num, for example, using 2 cards for tp serving, add following parameter:
+1. **Tensor Parallel Serving**: need modify the `-tensor-parallel-size` num, for example, using 2 cards for tp serving, add following parameter:

 ```bash
 --tensor-parallel-size 2